ZA

 - Children’s birth certificates / adoption orders

-- Original will (if any) + details of where it’s stored
+- Original will, if any, and details of where it was stored

 Priority 2